Core Idea

 Key Characteristics

-- Reveals gaps: The collectively exhaustive requirement forces explicit identification of all relevant factors, exposing missing considerations early
+- Reveals gaps: The collectively exhaustive requirement forces explicit identification of all factors, exposing missing considerations early

 Why It Matters